mads-hartmann/scala.tmbundle/README.markdown

 Using it
 --------

 First off, some of the nicest features of this bundle requires a ctags file of your project.
-To create one simply run the <code>Create Index File</code> command by pressing ctrl+option+cmd+t.
+To create one simply run the <code>Create Index File</code> command by pressing ⌃⌥⌘T.

-- **Navigation (cmd+shift+c)**
+- **Navigation (⇧⌘C)**
   This will display a list of all the traits/classes/objects/types in the project.
-Simply pick the one you want and press enter and Textmate will jump to the appropriate line in the file where you declare that class/trait (etc.).
+Simply pick the one you want and press enter and TextMate will jump to the appropriate line in the file where you declare that class/trait (etc.).
 - **Comments**
-  - Javadoc for line (ctrl+shift+d ): Will analyze the the current line and add the appropriate documentation for the line (i.e. correct @param etc.)
+  - Javadoc for line (⌃⇧D): Will analyze the the current line and add the appropriate documentation for the line (i.e. correct @param etc.)
   - New javadoc line (shift-enter in comment scope): Will create a new correctly indented comment line.
 - **Refactoring**
-  - Organize imports (ctrl+shift+o): This will take the current selection and organize the imports alphabetically
+  - Organize imports (⌃⇧O): This will take the current selection and organize the imports alphabetically
-  - Reformat Document (ctrl+shift+h): This will reformat the current document using Scalariform (http://github.com/mdr/scalariform)
+  - Reformat Document (⌃⇧H): This will reformat the current document using [Scalariform](http://github.com/mdr/scalariform)